 When you sign up for a QBO subscription, you can opt for either a free first month or 50% off your first three months.

-Considering the cost of the service as a whole, this is equal to a discount of up to $270 if you enroll in Advanced.
-With that said, the majority of users will be fine with a Simple Start account.
+Considering the cost of the service as a whole, this is equal to a discount of up to $300 if you enroll in Advanced.
+That said, most users will be fine with a Simple Start account.

 Security